git-town/git-town/documentation/commands/git-ship.md

 #### DESCRIPTION

-Squash-merges the current branch, or `<branch_name>` if given, into the main branch, leading to linear history on the main branch.
+Squash-merges the current branch, or `<branch_name>` if given, into the main branch, resulting in linear history on the main branch.

 * syncs the main branch
 * pulls remote updates for `<branch_name>`